Probability distribution#

 See also

-This abstract class is enriched by concrete ones, such as OTDistribution interfacing the OpenTURNS probability distributions and SPDistribution interfacing the SciPy probability distributions.
+This base class is enriched by concrete ones, such as OTDistribution interfacing the OpenTURNS probability distributions and SPDistribution interfacing the SciPy probability distributions.

 Note